MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-X400AuthoritativeDomain.md

 ```

 ### -X400DomainName
-!!!
-Exchange Server 2010, Exchange Server 2013

-The X400DomainName parameter specifies the X.400 namespace that can only include the X.400 organizational components.
-Specifically, only the following attribute types are supported:

-- Label (Abbreviation)

-- C (Country)

-- A (ADMD)

-- P (PRMD)

-- O (Organization)

-- OU1 (Organization unit 1)

-- OU2 (Organization unit 2)

-- OU3 (Organization unit 3)

-- OU4 (Organization unit 4)

-The address attributes must be separated by semicolons and the address must be enclosed in quotation marks ("), for example, "C=US;A=att;P=Contoso;O=Sales".

-!!!
-Exchange Server 2016

 The X400DomainName parameter specifies the X.400 namespace that can only include the X.400 organizational components.
 Specifically, only the following attribute types are supported:

 - C (Country)